roonstott/capstone/README.md

 * _9:20 using date-fn to sort projects and display newest first_
 * _10:30 Touching up formatting_
 * _11:30 Still working on styling_
+* _12:06 More styling.
+Add setTimeout to popup window to close signInSuccess popUp after 1 sec_